teamdigitale/daf-drone-setup/drone-install/README.md

-## 4. Exposing Drone
+## 4. Forwarding Drone UI

 Forwarding port 8000 from the Drone server is required in order to access Drone's web UI.
 Two commands have to be run from the command line:

 ```
 $ export POD_NAME=$(kubectl get pods -n default -l "component=server,app=drone,release=drone" -o jsonpath="{.items[0].metadata.name}")
 $ kubectl -n default port-forward $POD_NAME 8000:8000 &
 ```

-Now Drone can be accessed at localhost:8000 (which is also forwarded to the external internet through the Ingress we created).
+Now Drone can be accessed at [http://localhost:8000](http://localhost:8000) (which is also forwarded to the external internet through the Ingress we created).

 That's it!
 Drone is working and ready to be used with the pipelines we created.